 True Tales from the Lives of Russian-Speaking Emigrants: Bentley Calls

 I didn't make a concerted effort to learn the language.
 Everything happened quite naturally.
-I went to a nursery school with a special focus on English and then I went to a school where we studied the language at an advanced level.
-Maybe it's because I started to learn it so early on that English came easily to me.
+I went to a nursery with a special focus on English and then I went to a school where we studied the language at an advanced level.
+Maybe English came easily to me because I started learning it at such an early age.
 I added to my vocabulary by listening to songs and watching films in the original.
 By the age of 14, I already spoke the language fairly well.

 I live in the town of Crewe, where they once made Rolls-Royce cars.
 Since 2003, it's been the HQ and design and production centre of Bentley Motors Limited.
 It takes me 12 minutes to walk to the office from my home.
 Crewe is 40 minutes from Manchester and two hours from London, which is where I go to take walks and develop myself culturally.
 The last time I went to the capital was to meet Artemy Lebedev [a Russian designer and blogger], who I hadn't previously known personally, although I had seen him walking around Moscow.
 His format is ‘10,000 Steps of Talk’, when he invites strangers who he finds interesting to walk and talk with him.
 When I saw on Instagram that Lebedev was in England, I wrote to him, introduced myself and suggested we met.
 We talked about art design and it felt like we had known each other all our lives.